Friday, February 29, 2008

 Independence day

-I do not like being ruminative in my thinking, but these days at the Baltic seashore have peeled away those protective layers of memory, giving me a sense of convergence, that from here on the roads lie open even as the past remains frustratingly unsettled:
+I do not like being ruminative in my thinking, but these days at the Baltic seashore have peeled away those protective layers of memory, giving me a sense of convergence, that from here on the roads lie open even as the past remains frustratingly unresolved:

 "I count the years